 So, both direct democracy and representative democracy have advantages and disadvantages.
-Unfortunately, no alternative has perfect accuracy for no cost, but there are still systems which allow a better balance between decision accuracy and decision cost than either of these extremes.
+Unfortunately, no alternative has perfect accuracy for no cost, but there are still systems which allow an immensely better balance between decision accuracy and decision cost than either of these extremes.
 Modern systems mixing elements of direct democracy and representative democracy are interesting mostly because they allow the level of attention given to each issue to vary according to the issue's importance and level of controversy.
 As extreme examples, an uncontroversial low importance proposal may be voted on by 2 voters and adopted if one of these voters is sufficiently trusted by other voters.
 On the other extreme, a controversial issue of the highest importance may be voted on by all voters.

 The alternative proposed is—like direct democracy and representative democracy—a general concept which can take several specific forms, and several were indeed proposed.
-This concept and most of the features of the form I envision occured to other people, at least since the advent of computers in the 1960s, but still has no accepted name.
+This concept and most of the features of the form I envision occurred to other people, at least since the advent of computers in the 1960s, but still has no accepted name.
 Other proponents suggested the names liquid democracy, smartocracy, dynamically distributed democracy, smart mob rule and delegated democracy.
 I like "liquid democracy", which evokes great flexibility.
 Nevertheless, the concept is not limited to democracy or even usage in the government.
 The model is suitable for meritocracies (such as organizations of volunteers) as well, for corporate governance and even more contexts.
 "Liquid governance" may be a better name for the general concept.
 I would vaguely define it as a form of governance with the advantages of both direct and representative democracy.

 Liquid democracy truly is not representative democracy, as representation is entirely optional, but also is very different from classic direct democracy (consider that in most polls, only a minority of votes would be direct, most of the votes coming from delegation).
 Although electronic voting is not necessary for liquid governance, pushing the idea would be costly without.
 This page assumes liquid governance uses electronic voting.